snabbco/snabb/src/program/config/README.md

 The surface syntax of data is the same as for YANG schemas; you can have end-of-line comments with `//`, larger comments with `/* ... */`, and the YANG schema quoting rules for strings apply.

-Note that containers like `route {}` only appear in the data syntax if they are marked as `presence true;` in the schema.

 So indeed, `snabb config get ID /` might print out just the output given above.